-Most applications for NIH funding are reviewed by Center for Scientific Review (CSR) study sections (CSR).
-A list of CSR study sections, their membership rosters and the topics reviewed by these study sections can be found on this website.
+Applications assigned to NCCIH are either reviewed by the Center for Scientific Review (CSR) study section or NCCIH Office of Scientific Review (OSR) Special Emphasis Panels (SEPs).
+A list of CSR study sections, their membership rosters, and the topics reviewed by these study sections can be found the CSR website.
+Applicants may use the CSR Assisted Referral Tool (ART) to identify CSR study sections that might be appropriate for review of your application.

 Additional information about the NIH application review process: